deadlydog/PowerShell.tiPS/ReadMe.md

 This module brings tips to you with minimal effort required on your part.

 You can configure tiPS to show a tip every time you open your PowerShell terminal, or simply show a tip on demand by running the `tips` command.

+Nobody knows everything about PowerShell, and tiPS is meant to be a community driven project.
+Have a tip, module, blog post, or community event that you think others may find valuable?
+See the Contributing section below to have your tips added to tiPS.

 ## 🚀 Quick start